OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:44

-Some wanted to seize him, but no one laid a hand on him.
+Some wished to seize him, but no one laid a hand on him.

 ---